BlockchainCommons/bc-envelope-cli-rust/docs/PatternSyntax.md

-# Pattern Syntax
+# Envelope Pattern Expression Syntax (_patex_)

 This syntax is inspired by regular expressions but is specifically designed for Gordian Envelope.

-The pattern syntax is designed to be flexible and expressive.
+The patex syntax is designed to be flexible and expressive.
 Patterns can be composed of *leaf patterns*, *structure patterns*, and combinators known as *meta-patterns*.

 Keywords like `BOOL`, `ARRAY`, `MAP`, etc., are case-sensitive and must be written in uppercase.
 Patterns can include specific values, ranges, or regexes to match against the corresponding parts of the envelope.